NY Racing Team: 2012–2015

 Former Tommy Baldwin Racing driver Reed Sorenson was signed by the team to compete in the 2015 Daytona 500 with Golden Corral sponsorship.
 Despite crashing on the final lap Sorenson was able to cross the start-finish line to record the team's first lead-lap finish, in 32nd place.
 Travis Kvapil was scheduled to drive the car in Atlanta, but they were forced to withdraw after the car, truck and hauler were stolen from a hotel parking lot.
-The race car and truck that was hauling the trailer have been recovered.
-The trailer and spare racing parts remain missing.
+The race car and truck that was hauling the trailer were eventually recovered.
+The trailer and spare racing parts remained missing.

 After Kvapil failed to qualify for the next three races, combined with Cohen facing his own civil arrest warrant for not answering an information subpoena, the team announced that they would withdraw from Martinsville in order to better prepare for Texas; however, they have not returned to the series since.
 On August 3, Jason Terry pleaded guilty in the theft of the Team Xtreme truck and trailer.
 Since then, the No. 44 became available and was later used by Richard Petty Motorsports for Brian Scott.